erc-cassandra/cassandra_fs_pp/README.md

 to the NetCDF files; to change these settings make edits directly to `bin/fs_process_l2.py`.

 Helper utilities for working with Level-2 data are available (`l2utils`).
 The main functionality at the moment is to assist in deriving 'instantaneous' burial depth as a function of UDG-derived surface height change.

+## Known issues with implications for data quality

+Some DTCs were installed with the uppermost sensors coiled together and left spare.
+This means that the installation depths calculated for sensors located above the first sensor in the borehole are not necessarily valid.
+Mainly the case for FS4 and FS5.

+See also the GitHub issues tracker.

 ## Development